 Thursday 5 September, 2-3:30pm (BST)

-This session will delve into the public procurement professional's role in relational public contracting for innovation, sustainability and VCSEs.
-By exploring the intricate relationship between procurement practices and relational contracting, we will highlight how professionals might drive social value through collaborative and responsible partnerships.
+This session, held at SOC24, delved into the public procurement professional's role in relational public contracting for innovation, sustainability and VCSEs.
+By exploring the intricate relationship between procurement practices and relational contracting, we highlighted how professionals might drive social value through collaborative and responsible partnerships.

 Our panel